 A veteran with the Canadian rowing team for more than a decade, coxswain Brian Price added an Olympic silver medal to his legendary resume at London 2012 with the men’s eight crew.

-After taking a break from the sport following the Beijing Games, Price returned to competition in December 2011 after being a motivational speaker for two years.
-Price is a cancer survivor who suffered from acute lymphoblastic leukemia as a child and his growth was stunted due to heavy chemotherapy treatment during developmental years.
+After taking a break from the sport following the Beijing Games, Price returned to competition in 2011 after being a motivational speaker for two years.
+Now retired, Price is a cancer survivor who suffered from acute lymphoblastic leukemia as a child and his growth was stunted due to heavy chemotherapy treatment during developmental years.

 Beijing 2008 Men’s Eight

 The Canadian men’s eight went into the 2008 Olympic Games in Beijing confident, dominant and expected to win gold.

 Coached by Mike Spracklen, the crew of Kevin Light, Ben Rutledge, Andrew Byrnes, Jake Wetzel, Malcolm Howard, Dominic Seiterle, Adam Kreek , Kyle Hamilton and coxswain Brian Price had consistently proven to be the best, winning the 2007 World Championship title as well as back-to-back editions of the prestigious Lucerne World Cup in 2007 and 2008.

 As it was the year prior, the race strategy in Beijing was simple: win by as much as possible.
 Confident and not taking anything for granted, the team won its heat by more than seven seconds.